 I would love to volunteer but I have young children?

 That is something we love to see at Quiet Valley.
 We encourage multi-generational volunteering!
 We have certain areas set aside specifically for families such as children’s games, the school house, and some of the historic demonstrations.

 There are some areas where we cannot have children volunteer during Festival and these generally include areas with fires, cooking/food prep, and handling money.
+At Festival it is difficult to volunteer with babies or toddlers along.
+Call and see what’s possible.
 Children need to be 14 years or older to be on site without an adult present.

 Can I help with Set Up Days and Clean Up Days?

 Set Up and Clean Up Days are the days leading up to and after Festival where we get ready for or put to bed this wonderful event.

 - Preparing Everlastings (dried flower arrangements): September-October usually Thursdays